Retirement Homes in YPSILANTI, Michigan

 - Chelsea Retirement Community

-Up to 135 older adults who need a retirement home and live in Whitmore Lake, MI can choose to stay at Regency At Whitmore Lake to receive nursing home services.
+Up to 135 older adults who need a senior home and live in Whitmore Lake, MI can choose to stay at Regency At Whitmore Lake to receive nursing home services.
 Regency At Whitmore Lake is licensed from 08/11/1994, with license # 235545.
-It includes amenities like tube feeding, pain management and physical therapy and is situated at 8633 N Main St. Regency At Whitmore Lake provides skilled nursing services to Washtenaw county residents who are looking for a nursing home in Whitmore Lake.
+It includes amenities like wound care, pain management and physical therapy and is situated at 8633 N Main St. Regency At Whitmore Lake provides skilled nursing services to Washtenaw county residents who are looking for a nursing home in Whitmore Lake.

-Chelsea Retirement Community was established on 01/01/1967 and it's one of the senior homes in Chelsea, MI that families should look into when searching for a retirement facility in Washtenaw county, Michigan.
-Chelsea Retirement Community can support Chelsea senior citizens with heart failure or who have recently suffered a stroke.
-Chelsea Retirement Community is limited to providing skilled nursing to up to 85 Michigan senior citizens at a time and is located at 805 W Middle St in the 48118 zip code area.
+Chelsea Retirement Community was established on 01/01/1967 and it's one of the senior homes in Chelsea, MI that you must evaluate when looking for a retirement facility in Washtenaw county, Michigan.
+Chelsea Retirement Community can support Chelsea residents with heart failure or who have recently suffered cardiac arrest.
+Chelsea Retirement Community is limited to providing skilled nursing to up to 85 Michigan residents at a time and is located at 805 W Middle St in the 48118 zip code area.

 Frequently Asked Questions About Nursing Homes in Ypsilanti, Michigan